-Iodoform Reaction: The iodoform test indicates the presence of an aldehyde or ketone in which one of the groups directly attached to the carbonyl carbon is a methyl group.
+Iodoform Reaction.
+The iodoform test indicates the presence of an aldehyde or ketone in which one of the groups directly attached to the carbonyl carbon is a methyl group.
 Such a ketone is called a methyl ketone.
-In the iodoform test, the unknown is allowed to react with a mixture of excess iodine and excess hydroxide.
-Hydrogens alpha to a carbonyl group are acidic and will react with the hydroxide to form the anion, which then reacts with iodine to form an alpha-iodo ketone.
-In a methyl ketone, all three alpha hydrogens are substituted by iodine in this way to form the triiodo compound, which then reacts with more hydroxide to form the carboxylate salt plus iodoform, a yellow precipitate.
+In the iodoform test, the unknown is allowed to react with a mixture of iodine and base.
+Hydrogens alpha to a carbonyl group are acidic and will react with base to form the anion, which then reacts with iodine to form an alpha-iodo ketone.
+In a methyl ketone, all three alpha hydrogens are substituted by iodine in this way to form the triiodo compound, which then reacts with more base to form the carboxylic acid salt plus iodoform, a yellow precipitate.
 Formation of a yellow precipitate therefore indicates the presence of a methyl group directly attached to the carbonyl.